Renovating a Rental Property: 16 Ways to Raise Demand (& Rent)

-As a landlord, maintaining and keeping your property updated is important to ensure you stay competitive and attract potential renters.
+As a landlord, maintaining and updating your property is essential to stay competitive and attract potential renters.
 Plus, renovating a rental property will help it increase in value and serve as a great passive income opportunity!
-From adding a fresh coat of paint to updating the kitchen countertops, these 16 tricks for renovating a rental property will help you increase rent for your side hustle.

 Having an up-to-date bathroom with modern touches is something that tenants look for.
 Here are some easy upgrades to implement in any bathroom.